jphwang212/burn_pit/README.md

 > [**“I'm not a doctor, I'm not a scientist.
 But, I'm also not an idiot.
 If you live next to a toxic smoke plume filled with cancer-causing elements, and you're breathing it in day in and day out, it's going to make you sick," Stewart said, regarding what many veterans have faced since returning from war.”**](https://www.npr.org/2020/09/16/913376758/jon-stewart-uses-his-celebrity-to-bring-attention-to-vets-exposed-to-burn-pits)<br>
 > — Jon Stewart

+### Use Case 1

+Joe is a veteran who separated from the military 6 years ago and is looking for more information about burn pit exposure, having visited multiple deployed locations.

+He started to fill out the VA Burn Pit Registry but ran into roadblocks due to the number of form fields required and with a lack of defined dates, times and locations to enter.
+Joe also wanted to be in control of his own data in order to advocate for himself and realized data sharing from the VA was mostly unidirectional.

+### Use Case 2

+Mary is a journalist who is writing a feature article about burn pits and the risk to veterans.

+She understands the premise of burn pits based on summary research but wants to do a deeper dive and explore / verify new links and relationships that will help her write a story that gets picked up and distributed.

+Several research projects done by Mary suggested that Flamingos thrive better when there are abundant water bodies for their habitat.

+Her team got approval for expanding the water source for the Flamingos in the San Francisco Zoo, and her team is ready for a trip to San Francisco with Mary remotely monitoring the progress of the team.

+Her teammates wish to stay close to the Golden Gate Bridge so that they could cycle around the Golden gate, enjoy the breeze, and the sunrise every morning.

+Let’s help them find a hotel which is within a reasonable distance from the Golden Gate Bridge, and we’ll do so using Dgraph’s geolocation functions.

 Features
 --------